• Skip to primary navigation

 • Email

-Beet Hummus Without Tahini
+Roasted Beet Hummus Without Tahini

 Jump to Recipe Print Recipe

-I’ve perfected this recipe for beet hummus without tahini using fresh beets, chickpeas, and olive oil.
+I’ve perfected this recipe for roasted beet hummus without tahini using fresh beets, chickpeas, and olive oil.
 The gorgeous dip tastes even better than it looks.
 This post contains affiliate links.
 Please read my disclosures.

 This recipe is perfect during beet season, which starts in June and runs through October.
-Although you can technically make this beet hummus year-round using canned beets too (they just won’t be roasted).
+Although you can technically make this beet hummus year-round using canned beets, too (they just won’t be roasted).

 How to Make Roasted Beet Hummus